raspberrypilearning/flappy-astronaut/worksheet.md

 The game would be a little tricky if each column is a solid wall of leds, so you need to add a gap.
 It would be a little easy if the gap was always in the same place, so you'll need some randomness to it's placement.

-1. Add a line near the top of youf file to get the `randint` function from `random`.
+1. Add a line near the top of your file to get the `randint` function from `random`.
 This will generate random integers for you.

 ```python
 from random import randint
 ```

-1. You'll need the program to get a random integer between 1 and 6 (inclusive) and then place a gap in the line of pixels centered about that value.
+1. You'll need the program to get a random integer between 1 and 6 (inclusive) and then place a gap in the line of pixels centred about that value.
 Don't forget, adding a gap just means turning off a few pixels.

 ```python
 def draw_column():